If you are anything like me, you want to craft something beautiful without spending the entire day at it, so let’s Organize Your Crafting!

 As you can see, I use punches a lot for creating my “4 Cards in 30 Minutes” by the dozens.
 I have everything popped up on Kickstands that gives me some shallow space for storing a nifty drafting table brush for quick cleanup.

 I mailed hundreds of cards each year, and have repurposed the Whale Tail Punch Storage unit for Card Storage.
 This unit, when turned on its side has the perfect sized slots for A2 cards and their envelopes.
+12 slots for cards and 3 slots for envelopes and padding.

 Then there was the issue of storing my cardstock away from the burning rays of sunshine.
 Having four windows and a glass door to the backyard is fabulous for my creativity, but it’s hard on the papers over time.
 Stamp-n-Storage to the rescue!
 I bought one of the Drawer Units and I can store all the Color Collections in individual drawers, plus a drawer for white and vanilla.
 Additional drawers hold vellum and watercolor paper.